Ick. Ugh. Owe.

 Before you take a single step, go to your local running store to get properly fitted for a pair or running shoes.

 Why?
 There is no one pair of shoes that fits perfectly.
-Each one may hit a hot spot or provide support differently, so by rotating your shoes between at least two pairs, your feet will never become accustomed to one particular fit that could be causing problems.
+Each one may hit a hot spot or provide support differently, so by rotating your running shoes between at least two pairs, your feet will never become accustomed to one particular fit that could be causing problems.

 Also keep in mind that your feet will swell when you run.
 It’s a good idea to go a size or two up to accommodate for the extra space your feet will need once they warm up.